-Medical professionals are individual in society that we entrust with our lives.
+Medical professionals are individuals in society who we entrust with our lives.
 When a doctor or other medical professional does not perform their job or duties correctly, either due to negligence or omission, the result can be cataclysmic for the patient.
 If you think that a doctor acted in a way that was negligent and you or your family member were injured as a result of their actions or inactions, or if a medical condition worsened because of the action or inaction of that doctor, you may be entitled to compensation.

 The extensive training that is required to become a medical professional and the medical code of ethics would lead us to believe that we can always trust a doctor’s diagnosis, treatment, or procedures.
 Unfortunately, this is not always the case.
 When someone is injured at the hands of a medical professional, medical malpractice has taken place.